bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 tags: [Image]
 ---

 This theme expects resources like images as local files.
-We need to place them in page bundles and register them in the front matter of the Markdown file.
+We need to place them in page bundles and register them in the front-matter of the Markdown file.
 Resource files from parent sections or taxonomies may be re-used conveniently.
 {.p-first} <!--more-->

 Hugo allows to handle resources in different ways and this theme supports the one which has a lot of support by Hugo out of the box, offers a lot of flexibility and doesn’t rely on external services{^*}.